alex21347/Factorio_Cluster_Analysis/README.md

 # Factorio_Cluster_Analysis
-A spacial point process analysis of the enemy spawners in Factorio. <br/>
+A spacial point process analysis of the enemy bases in Factorio. <br/>
 <br/>
 Whilst playing factorio, I realised that it might be possible to apply the topological data analysis I was currently studying. <br/>
 <br/>